TheBevyFlock/bevy_cli/docs/src/cli/linter.md

 ## Installing the Linter

 The CLI is able to install the Bevy linter for you.
-(Alternatively, you may [install it yourself](../linter/install.md).)
-To install the latest version, run `bevy lint install`:
+By running `bevy lint install`, the CLI will prompt you asking which version to install:

 ```sh
 bevy lint install
 ```

-The CLI is also able to install other versions of the linter:
+You may also install a specific version by passing its name as an argument:

 ```sh
 # View all versions that the CLI can install for you.